 If you need a break and want to do something less adventurous, take a ride on the Mark Twain Riverboat.

 Critter Country is where you will find one of Disneyland’s two water rides: Splash Mountain!
-This log ride takes you through the story of Brer Fox and Brer Rabbit ending with a drop down a waterfall!
-Lines can get very long for this ride, so consider getting a Fastpass.
+This log ride is currently under renovation.

 You will be able to tour the homes of Mickey and Minnie where everything is cartoon-like.
 Be sure to explore with your hands because many features are interactive!

-If you are visiting Disneyland for the first time, you are going to want to ride one of the most popular rides in all of the Disney theme parks: Hyper Space Mountain.
-This roller coaster is has been re-themed in recent years to give it a Star Wars experience.
+If you are visiting Disneyland for the first time, you are going to want to ride one of the most popular rides in all of the Disney theme parks: Space Mountain (that on occasion changes to Hyperspace Mountain to be a Star Wars experience).